-- The buildings was in use at the time of the survey - The building is a single storey building built in 1982.
+- The building was a single storey constructed circa 1988. - The building was in use, at the time of the survey, and is used as a workshop.

 Figure 1 Site Location

 1.2 Survey Strategy

 Asbestos material surveys are undertaken considering a risk management approach, in accordance with best practice.
 The survey was conducted in a manner which conforms with the Work Health and Safety Regulations 2011(QLD) and WHS Code of Practice How to Safety Remove Asbestos 2011.